About AFFPA

 Eileen Kotowich, Ex-Officio

 Eileen is the farmers’ market specialist with Alberta Agriculture and Irrigation.
 She manages the Alberta Approved Farmers’ Market Program and supports producers and processors who sell directly to consumers through farmers’ markets and on-farm sales.
 She also helps businesses looking to expand into retail and foodservice markets.
 Eileen has served as an ex officio advisor on the Alberta Farm Fresh Producers Association board since 2011, providing governance advice, strategic planning facilitation, and assistance with the annual conference.
-Fun fact!
-Eileen is deeply committed to strengthening Alberta’s local food economy and has been a key advocate for farmers’ markets across the province.

 Photo of Ex-Officio Advisor - Sharon Faye